PublicSoftTools

 Anchor shared times on UTC

-When coordinating across many time zones, publish the time as UTC first — for example, "14:00 UTC Thursday".
+When coordinating across many time zones, publish the time as UTC first — for example, "14:00 UTC Thursday, June 19."
 Each participant converts to their own local time.
 This eliminates the ambiguity of specifying one person's local time and expecting others to do the conversion mentally.
+Include both the UTC time and the date, since the same UTC time corresponds to different dates in some time zones.

 Always include the date, not just the time

 A meeting at 22:00 New York time is already the following calendar day in Europe and Asia.
 Sharing just the clock time without the date is a reliable way to cause confusion.
-The converter shows the full date in the result — always copy both.
+The converter shows the full date in the result — always copy both when sharing times across date boundaries.

 Watch the International Date Line

 Auckland (UTC+12 or UTC+13 in summer) and Los Angeles (UTC-8 or UTC-7 in summer) are always on different calendar days.
-The raw clock difference is only 3–5 hours, but the date difference is one full day.
-Travellers crossing the Pacific gain or lose an entire day on the calendar.
+The raw clock difference between these cities is only 3–5 hours, but the date difference is one full day.
+Travellers crossing the Pacific westbound gain a day; eastbound lose a day.
+The converter handles date boundaries automatically, but it is worth being explicitly aware of when scheduling across the Pacific.

-For developers: always store timestamps in UTC in databases and server logs.
-Convert to local time only at the display layer.
-This makes time arithmetic, sorting, and DST transitions trivial — and the converter is a fast way to verify a UTC timestamp against a specific user's local time during debugging.
+Always store timestamps in UTC in databases and server logs.
+Convert to local time only at the display layer, using the viewer's detected time zone.
+This makes time arithmetic, sorting, and DST transitions trivial:

 Does the converter account for Daylight Saving Time?

 Yes.
 It uses the Intl.DateTimeFormat API which references the full IANA tz database, including all current and historical DST rules.
-The correct offset is applied automatically based on the specific date entered.
+The correct offset is applied automatically based on the specific date entered — including the gap periods where US and EU clocks differ.

 Is my data sent to a server?